micmejia/bible-dump/NKJV/Luke/Luke 24.md

 saying, "The Lord is risen indeed, and has appeared to Simon!"

 ###### 35
-And they told about the things _that had happened_ on the road, and how He was [^i]known to them in the breaking of bread. ## Jesus Appears to His Disciples
+And they told about the things _that had happened_ on the road, and how He was known to them in the breaking of bread. ## Jesus Appears to His Disciples

 ###### 36
 Now as they said these things, Jesus Himself stood in the midst of them, and said to them, "Peace to you."